AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 title: Privately access Public State
 ---

 In Aztec, private and public execution environments are completely separate and operate with distinct state management.
-In the previous section we learned that functions can call private functions, and public functions can save messages to a merkle tree to then be read by a private function.
+It is not possible for private functions to reliably access the most recent public data public state (only sequencers can do that!)

-It is also possible to access persistent data across both private and public state using a **slow updates tree**, which we will talk about on this page.
-Please note that we are still experimenting with this feature and it is not something that has ever been achieved before.
+But, what about historical public data (or public data that changes infrequently)?
+Through a **slow updates tree**, you can have private functions access historical public state.
+Please note that we are still experimenting with this feature.

 On this page you will learn:

 1. Why a slow updates tree exists & use cases
 2. How it works
-3. How it can be used to access data in public & private domains
+3. How it can be used to access historical public data
 4. Limitations

 ## The need for a slow updates tree